ctechfilmuniversity/lecture_sose24_cc2/01_setup_intro/assignments/readme.md

 ## 2 Assignment - Research | 1 pts

 Checkout the code folder and make sure you can build and understand all examples in the 01_main and 02_types_vars folders.
 In the 02_types_vars folder, checkout the code for TODO directives.
 Follow the directions and implement an example in your team.
-Checkout the scope_exercises.md file and follow the directions.
+Checkout the scope_exercises.md file and follow the directions there, too.

 ## 3 Assignment - Bug fixing | 1 pts

 Checkout the errors folder and try to compile each example.
 Errors will occur.
 Without checking the soluion right away try to fix the errors and document what was wrong.

+**NOTE to Windows users**: You cannot use the Makefiles right away.
+You have to create a new project in Visual Studio Community and insert the source files and folders according to the folder structure in the example.
+Then try to build the examples and fix the code errors.

+**NOTE to macOS users**: In order to use `Makefiles` and the `make command` on macOS you need to use the terminal, move to the corresponding folder in which the `Makefile` is located and type `make`.

 ## 4 Assignment - Creativity | 1 pts